useruidoo/useruidoo.github.io/README.md

 # DiverseSign

-**Privacy-Preserving, Foundation-Model-Guided Latent Diffusion for Photorealistic & Diverse Signer Avatars**
+**Diverse Signer Avatars with Manual and Non-Manual Feature Modelling for Sign Language Production**

-Welcome to the DiverseSign submission repository.
+Welcome to the Diverse Signer Avatars submission repository.

 ## Getting Started